evhub/rpgengine/README.md

 sin:(x)						# This command will display the sine of 'x'.
 The colon may be omitted. f(x) = x					# This command is used to create functions.
 This particular command can be read as 'f(x) = x'. f(x) = -x@x<0;x				# This command is used to define piecewise functions.
 This particular command can be read as 'f(x) = (-1*x if x<0) or (x if else)'.
-0,1,2,3~\x\x+1				# This command will execute 'x+1' for when x is 0, 1, 2, and 3.
+0,1,2,3~\x\(x+1)			# This command will execute 'x+1' for when x is 0, 1, 2, and 3.
-run:: Extras.txt			# This command will run a file that contains commands. install:: Extras.py			# This command will import a specially-written RPGEngine python add-on.
+run:: Extras.txt			# This command will run a file that contains commands.
 ```

 ### CHANGING OPTIONS:
 To change different RPGEngine options one should navigate to and open the file 'Rules.txt' within their RPGEngine directory.
 Once in that file changes can be made as necessary.
 Every line in the file that does not start with a '#' will be run as a command.
 Certain special variables must be defined in Rules.txt.
 They are:
 ```
-str			# Attribute modifiers must be defined.
+str, dex, etc.	# Attribute modifiers must be defined.
 Attribute scores are imported. base_roll		# This defines the base roll to be made when the 'roll' command is used. rest_health		# This defines the health restored when the 'rest' command is used.
 ```

 ### MODIFYING GRAPHICS:
-RPGEngine uses different '.gif' files to build it's game space.
+RPGEngine uses different '.gif' files to build its game space.
 Here are descriptions of those files and how to use them:
 ```
 Player.gif	# This graphic defines what players look like.
 It should be square.
 Enemy.gif	# This graphic defines what enemies look like.
 It should have the same dimensions as 'Player.gif'.